joshschmelzle/lswifi/README.md

 Upgrading
 ---------

-Here is how to upgrade `lswifi` when there is a new version available"
+Here is how to upgrade `lswifi` when there is a new version available:

 ```
 PS C:\Users\josh> pip install --upgrade lswifi